byLucz/bot-on-dis.net/README.md

 # sblngavna bot

-wrote witl luv on discord.net
+wrote with luv on discord.net